- Nuclear Medicine Physics, a Handbook for teachers and students, 2014 (IAEA)

 - Quality Assurance for SPECT Systems, Human Health Series No. 6, 2009 (IAEA)

 - Patton J.A. and Turkington T.G., SPECT/CT Physical Principles and Attenuation Correction, J Nucl Med Technol, 36 (2008) 1

-- SPECT/CT Instrumentation and Clinical Applications - Presentation
+- SPECT/CT Instrumentation and Clinical Applications, 50th annual meeting, 2008 (AAPM) - Presentation

-- IAEA Quality Control Atlas for Scintillation Camera Systems (IAEA)
+- IAEA Quality Control Atlas for Scintillation Camera Systems, 2003 (IAEA)

-- Clinical Applications of SPECT/CT: New Hybrid Nuclear Medicine Imaging System - TECDOC 1597 (IAEA)
+- Clinical Applications of SPECT/CT: New Hybrid Nuclear Medicine Imaging System, TECDOC 1597, 2008 (IAEA)

 Single Photon Emission Computed Tomography (SPECT) - is used for imaging organ function, and in oncology, for to detection of a specific types of tumors.
 SPECT images provide specific pathological uptake information, however it is sometimes difficult to determine the position of the uptake with respect to the patient anatomy.
 The use of co-registered SPECT and CT images provides a tool to overcome this ambiguity, and thus increase the diagnostic accuracy of the examinations.
 Another important application of the CT is its use to make a relatively reliable attenuation correction of the SPECT-study, an attribute that is significant in nuclear cardiology.